halcyon/renewedbrain.com/learning-disabilities.md

 or depression, different medications and treatment options would be recommended.
 In the case of other learning disorders, stimulant medications would not be useful, but tutoring and cognitive rehabilitation in  areas of weakness can make a huge impact.

+**It is important to note that most insurances do not pay for learning disability testing, though they may pay for ADHD testing.**

 If you or your teen has a learning problem, the information you would learn through testing and cognitive rehabilitation would be invaluable